‘Marriage Story’ tops Golden Globe Award nominations with 6

 In the early going, Netflix has dominated awards season.
 “The Irishman” last week won best film from the New York Film Critics Circle and the National Board of Review.
 “Marriage Story” virtually swept the IFP Gotham Awards.

-Ricky Gervais will host the Globes for the fifth time on January 5.
-Tom Hanks, a possible nominee for his performance as Mister Rogers in “A Beautiful Day in the Neighborhood,” will receive the Cecil B. DeMille Award.
+Ricky Gervais will host the Globes, broadcast on NBC, for the fifth time on January 5.
+Tom Hanks will receive the Cecil B. DeMille Award.
 The Carol Burnett Award will go to Ellen DeGeneres.

 Follow AP Film Writer Jake Coyle on Twitter at: http://twitter.com/jakecoyleAP